 What does a certified phlebotomy tech do?

 Phlebotomy technicians collect blood from patients and prepare the samples for testing, transfusions, research, or blood donations.
-Some CPTs explain their work to patients and provide assistance if patients have adverse reactions after their blood is drawn.
+Some CPTs explain their work to patients and assist if patients have adverse reactions after their blood is drawn.
 Certified phlebotomy technicians must carefully identify and label the sample they have drawn and enter it into a database.
-To avoid potential contamination, phlebotomy technicians must keep their work space and medical instruments extremely clean and sanitary.
+To avoid contamination, phlebotomy technicians must keep their workspace and medical instruments clean and sanitary.

 Where do phlebotomy technicians work?